blakethom8/cool-mint/README.md

 Here's a high-level action plan to update the template for your unique project:

 1. Update the '.env' files with your API keys and passwords
-2. Update your settings in `app/config/settings.py`
+2. Update your settings in `app/config`
 3. Define the event(s) in `requests/events` (your incoming data)
-4. Update the API schema in `app/api/schema/event.py` (matching your events)
+4. Update the API schema in `app/api/event_schema.py` (matching your events)
 5. Define your AI pipelines and processing steps in `app/pipelines/`
-6. Define your result model in `app/models/domain/result.py`
+6. Add your vector embeddings to the database using `app/utils/insert_vectors.py` (optional, for RAG)
 7. Experiment with different AI models, data, and settings in the 'playground'
 8. Fine-tune your pipelines and application flow